bansalsamarth/bansalsamarth.github.io/_posts/2018-10-8-reliance-crony-capitalism.md

 These schemes would give a big benefit to one company: Reliance Jio.

-**In Chhattisgarh**: Reliance Jio has won the bidding to bring network to 5 million families.
+- **In Chhattisgarh**: Reliance Jio has won the bidding to bring network to 5 million families.
 The government will give the company free land for 10 years to establish 1000 new towers.
-Jio will get these 5 million families as captive users. **For two years, they will have to necessarily use Jio SIMs.
-It is compulsory.**
+Jio will get these 5 million families as captive users.
+For two years, they will have to necessarily use Jio SIMs.
+It is compulsory.

-**In Rajasthan:** The Rajasthan government gave an **early-bird advantage to Jio without even floating a tender**.
+- **In Rajasthan:** The Rajasthan government gave an early-bird advantage to Jio without even floating a tender.
 Though the scheme was opened to all companies, the first set of instructions to district administration were to give Jio phones to up to 10 million families on government expenditure with "co-branding".

 **Why this matters:**